It must be realized that response time problems does not solve themselves.

 A particular problem often arises, when the operational responsibility is distributed over more separate departments – like network, storage, server and application.

-In this type of organisation it is a reoccuring experience that attempts to solve problems with response time more or less degrades into a disjunct set of analyses each focusing on verifying whether a particular area has issues (examining ping times, disk queues, run queue length etc.) with no focus on the experienced response time for the user.
+In this type of organisation it is a reoccuring experience that attempts to solve problems with response time more or less degrades into a disjunct set of analyses each focusing on verifying whether a particular area has issues (examining ping-times, disk queues, run queue length etc.) with no focus on the experienced response time.

 This is more or less to be expected as a result of the usual rather narrow definition of area of responsibility associated with this type of distributed responsibility.